Xilinx/Vitis-Tutorials/Acceleration_Tutorial/docs/module1_baseline/README.md

 2> Run Vitis via the GUI or make to execute software and hardware emulation
 3> Run Vitis Analyzer to review the application timeline
 4> Run Vitis HLS to identify the throughput bottleneck
-5> Insert a testbench in HLS to iterate quickly on kernel code changes_
+5> Insert a testbench into HLS to iterate quickly and verify kernel code changes_

 ## Understanding Code Setup with Host and Kernel